 An overdose happens when your body or brain is overstimulated by the drug.
 This can result in a number of unpleasant psychological and physiological symptoms.
 To avoid an overdose, it is wise to look out for signs of excessive use, especially if they don’t improve within a reasonable timeframe.

 An overdose can happen unexpectedly, and presents itself in the following symptoms:

 - High blood pressure

 - Arm or leg weakness

-In addition to the heart, the kidneys, brain, eyes, muscles, bones, and gastrointestinal system can sustain significant damage from a cocaine overdose.
+In addition to the heart, the kidneys, brain, eyes, muscles, bones, and the gastrointestinal system can sustain significant damage from overdosing.
 A person may also develop chronic psychosis or a decrease in mental functioning.

 1. Call an ambulance

 Cocaine is a drug that takes rapid effect, so the first thing you should do is call emergency services.
 In the UK, if you’re a recreational user, you don’t have to fear police involvement.
 You will get the help that you need.

 2. Stay calm

 While you’re waiting for medical personnel to arrive, try to calm yourself down as much as possible.